openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

    of scope for their project.
-Such is sensible to stand-up a general purpose workload, but operating lifecycle and on-going management is an aspect where Ironic can help both operators who run a variety of workloads and configurations, or need to perform more specific lifecyle operations.
+Such is sensible to stand-up a general purpose workload, but operating lifecycle and on-going management is an aspect where Ironic can help both operators who run a variety of workloads and configurations, or need to perform more specific lifecycle operations.

 Proposed change
 ===============